- 1 Weft Way Defects

 - Ensure cleanliness of machines and surroundings in the loom shed.

-- Keep frequent check on harness strappings and leather accessories for undue wear and replace them, if necessary.
+- Keep the frequent check on harness strappings and leather accessories for undue wear and replace them, if necessary.

-Thick bunches of yarn are woven into fabric in the weft direction due to slipping off of coils of yarns from the pirn during weaving.
+Thick bunches of yarn are woven into the fabric in the weft direction due to slipping off of coils of yarns from the pirn during weaving.

 - Improper package characteristics.

 - Harsh picking and/or poor shuttle checking.